 Are you an entertainer looking to make some extra money?
 Could Cameo be a good way to make some extra cash?

 What Is Cameo?

 Cameo is a relatively new platform for bespoke online greetings (see Forbes’ profile).
 These come in the form of short selfie videos from anyone who is anyone in their niche, including YouTubers.

-Cameo is the brainchild of former Vine influencers (Vine was the short-lived 6 second video app within Twitter).
+Cameo is the brainchild of former Vine influencers (Vine was the short-lived 6-second video app within Twitter).
 One of the founders, known as Cody Ko on social media, is currently enjoying a 5 million following on YouTube.

-Cameo started in 2017 but it was only after a series of successful investment rounds totalling more than $65 that the platform really emerged as a force to be reckoned with in 2019 (source: Crunchbase).
+Cameo started in 2017 but it was only after a series of successful investment rounds totaling more than $65 that the platform really emerged as a force to be reckoned with in 2019 (source: Crunchbase).